Indian shares open lower as conglomerate ITC weighs

-Indian shares opened lower on Wednesday, weighed down by consumer goods giant ITC Ltd (ITC.NS) as its profit slipped in the March quarter, while broader Asian stocks edged higher after data showed U.S. manufacturing activity rose in May.
+BENGALURU (Reuters) - Indian shares opened lower on Wednesday, weighed down by consumer goods giant ITC Ltd as its profit slipped in the March quarter, while broader Asian stocks edged higher after data showed U.S. manufacturing activity rose in May.

 Cigarettes-to-hotels conglomerate ITC fell more than 2% and was the biggest drag to the Nifty 50.
-Financials stocks also declined, with mortgage lender HDFC Ltd (HDFC.NS) and ICICI Bank Ltd (ICBK.NS) falling 0.6% each.
+Financials stocks also declined, with mortgage lender HDFC Ltd and ICICI Bank Ltd falling 0.6% each.

 HDFC has risen in the last six trading sessions out of eight.